dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/editorconfig.md

 ## HBuilderX editorconfig configuration

-In HBuilderX [Settings], there is an editorconfig switch, you can turn on or off `.editorconfig` as needed.
+In HBuilderX [Settings], there is an editorconfig switch, you can turn on/off `.editorconfig` as needed.

 <img src="/static/snapshots/tutorial/settings/editorconfig_en.png" style="zoom: 45%;border: 1px solid #eee; border-radius: 10px;" />